 - Which visualization tools do we need for building dashboards, reports etc.?

 - Which integration and automation tools do we need for automation?

 - Green cards for tools already available.

-- Yellow cards for tools where it is not clear how the availability is.
+- Yellow cards for tools whose availability is not yet clear.

 - Red cards for tools that are still missing.

-- Data analysis: spreadsheets, statistics tools, mathematical programs, programming languages, etc.
+- Data analysis: spreadsheet tools, statistics tools, mathematical software, programming languages etc.

-- Data modeling: modeling tools, data mining toolboxes, SaaS offerings, machine learning clouds etc.
+- Data modeling: modeling tools, SaaS offerings, machine learning clouds etc.